 Pakistan on the other hand has been objecting to this ever since.
 Because Pakistan sees India taking advantage of this role in sending insurgents across Pakistan's western border who have carried out subversive activities inside Pakistan.
 Trump's remarks aggravated a already explosive situation.

 On September 20, 2017, Pakistan's prime minister Shahid Khaqan Abbasi, visiting New York for the 72nd U.N.
 General Assembly meeting, was invited to speak at the Council of Foreign Relations and discuss Pakistan's relationship with the U.S. after Trump's new Afghanistan policy.
 What he said to a question was quite surprising, because until now no previous prime minister of Pakistan had objected to India's presence in Afghanistan with such force and clarity.

-On September 26, 2017 U.S. Secretary of Defense James Mattis travelled to India to seek India's help in the region and beyond.
+On September 26, 2017 U.S. Secretary of Defense James Mattis travelled to India to seek India's help in Afghanistan and beyond.
 During a press conference with Mattis and in response to Trump's Afghanistan policy in particular, India's Defense Minister, without any hesitation said that India will not have any "boots on the ground" in Afghanistan.
 It seemed that India got Pakistan's message that Pakistan will not tolerate Indian armed forces on its western border in Afghanistan.
 See video clips below:

 But before we examine President Trump's speech, it is important to hear what other former U.S. policy makers are saying about the current situation in Afghanistan after 16 years of U.S. war.
 According to these individuals the Afghan Taliban do not have a capacity to launch terrorist attacks across the globe or attacks inside the U.S. In fact according to Barnett Rubin, who has been involved in U.S. policy making, the 9/11 attacks were not planned in Afghanistan.
-All this is contrary to what current U.S. policy makers including President Trump says as to why the U.S. is in Afghanistan and why it intends to stay there.
+All this is contrary to what current U.S. policy makers including President Trump say as to why the U.S. is in Afghanistan and why it intends to stay there.